trigaten/Learn_Prompting/docs/basics/self_consistency.md

 # Self-Consistency

-Self-consistency(@wang2022selfconsistency) is a follow up to CoT that generates multiples chains of thought instead of just one, then takes the majority answer as the final answer.
+Self-consistency(@wang2022selfconsistency) is a follow up to CoT that generates multiple chains of thought instead of just one, then takes the majority answer as the final answer.

 In the below figure, the prompt on the left is written using the Few-Shot-CoT paradigm.